thornjad/el2md/readme.md

 - The end of the _Commentary_ section includes the first comment in the code if there's no empty line before the _Code_ comment.

-## License

-`el2md` was originally forked from `el2markdown` by Anders Lindgren.
-It has since been improved, but carries the same license as the original work.

-Copyright (c) 2020 Jade Michael Thornton
-Copyright (c) 2013 Anders Lindgren

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 3.
-This program is distributed in the hope that it will be useful, but without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.
-See the GNU General Public License for more details.

 ---
 Converted from `el2md.el` by [_el2md_](https://gitlab.com/thornjad/el2md).